 This, again, translates to brain-enhancing drugs being used to try and study more effectively.

-To conclude, Adderall definitely has its uses as a medicine, and if you have been prescribed it by a Doctor you should continue taking it.
+Adderall has its uses as a medicine, and if you have been prescribed it by a doctor you should absolutely continue taking it.

-However, the recent trend of increasing usage off-label as a "study drug" is concerning due to the reported side-effects and health issues that may arise from abuse.
+However, the recent trend of increasing Adderal usage off-label as a study drug is concerning due to the reported side effects and health issues that may arise from abuse.

-For those using it off-label (or considering it) should be made aware of the alternatives are now available on the market, such as naturally-sourced brain supplements.
+Those using (or considering) it off-label should be made aware of the alternatives that are now legally available on the market, such as naturally-sourced brain supplements.
 They can be just as effective at supporting concentration, mental performance and the reduction of tiredness, and they cause no side effects.

-- The Ultimate Ritalin Vs Adderall 2019 Guide: Which is Best for Studying?
+- The Ultimate Ritalin vs Adderall 2020 Guide: Which is Best for Studying?